openseattle/convictionvacation/README.md

 # Conviction Vacation

-Automating steps to vacate convictions in King County.
+Automating conviction vacation in King County.

 ## Some Background
 One in four Washingtonians have been involved in the state criminal justice system.
 Those with a criminal record face